Estrogens are essential to bones, skin, female organs and libido.

-However it does not cause reduction of the libido.
+However estrogen does not cause reduction of the libido.

-In fact, Oestrogen is necessary to the male libido and oestrogen blockade causes complete loss of the male libido.
+In fact, Oestrogen is necessary to the male, as well as the female, libido and total oestrogen blockade causes complete loss of libido in both sexes.

 Low Estradiol (E2) levels in young females is rare, but the cause can usually be identified by means of blood tests.